Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 What does Universal's collection of silver screen monsters have in common with the National Football League?
 If you answered "absolutely nothing," you wouldn't be wrong.
 However, there was a very brief moment in time when these two incongruous topics overlapped for the betterment of both filmmaking and sports broadcasting.

-This unexpected collision of beast and pigskin occurred during the arduous, six-month production of 2004's Van Helsing (now streaming on Peacock), which brought together nearly all of the famous fiends of Hollywood's golden period — Dracula, Frankenstein, the Wolfman — in a thrilling smash-and-grab fantasy adventure fronted by Hugh Jackman.
+This unexpected collision of beast and pigskin occurred during the arduous, six-month production of 2004's Van Helsing (now available to own from Universal Pictures Home Entertainment), which brought together nearly all of the famous fiends of Hollywood's golden period — Dracula, Frankenstein, the Wolfman — in a thrilling smash-and-grab fantasy adventure fronted by Hugh Jackman.

-Looking back on the making of the film over a chat with SYFY WIRE last year, writer-director Stephen Sommers (no stranger to the Universal Pictures monster library, having successfully rebooted The Mummy in 1999 and its 2001 sequel) revealed that Van Helsing served as the proving grounds for a new type of swooping, wire-based camera system currently employed by the NFL.
+Looking back on the making of the film over a chat with SYFY WIRE, writer-director Stephen Sommers (no stranger to the Universal Pictures monster library, having successfully rebooted The Mummy in 1999 and its 2001 sequel) revealed that Van Helsing served as the proving grounds for a new type of swooping, wire-based camera system currently employed by the NFL.
+With Sunday Night Football kicking off on NBC next month, let's take a look at how a mash-up of classic beasties changed the face of American sports broadcasting.

 For More on Universal Monsters: